Young Driver Car Insurance

 There are three basic levels of cover:

 Third-party insurance is the cheapest but only covers you against accidents on the road.
 The next level protects you if your car is stolen or burned out.
 Comprehensive cover is the most extensive and is usually expected to be the most expensive.
-However, because many ‘risky’ drivers choose ‘hird ‘arty Fire & Theft to save money without checking, some TPF&T policies are more expensive than comprehensive policies.
+However, because many ‘risky’ drivers choose ‘hird ‘arty Fire and theft to save money without checking, some TPF&T policies are more expensive than comprehensive policies.

 This is especially true for young drivers, so comparing policies can be crucial in getting the coverage you need at a comfortable price.

 Getting your first car is an exciting rite of passage.
 For many young people, it is their first taste of freedom, a chance to spread their wings and explore the world.
-That is, until they see their insurance bill.
+That is until they see their insurance bill.
 Finding specific Young Driver Car Insurance can be vital in reducing your bills.

 Why is young driver insurance so expensive?